 To date, our international customer and supplier agreements have been denominated primarily in U.S. dollars, and accordingly, we have limited exposure to foreign currency exchange rate fluctuations from customer agreements, and do not currently engage in foreign currency hedging transactions.
-However, the functional currency of our operations in Netherlands and Taiwan is the U.S. dollar and our local accounts including financing arrangements are denominated in the local currency in the Netherlands and Taiwan, respectively, and thus we are subject to foreign currency exchange rate fluctuations associated with re-measurement to U.S. dollars.
+However, the functional currency of our operations in the Netherlands and Taiwan is the U.S. dollar and our local accounts including financing arrangements are denominated in the local currency in the Netherlands and Taiwan, respectively, and thus we are subject to foreign currency exchange rate fluctuations associated with re-measurement to U.S. dollars.
 Such fluctuations have not been significant historically.
-Foreign exchange gain (loss) for fiscal years 2013, 2012 and 2011 was \$(0.1) million, \$(0.5) million and \$0.8 million, respectively.
+Foreign exchange gain (loss) for fiscal years 2014, 2013 and 2012 was \$(0.4) million, \$(0.1) million and \$(0.5) million, respectively.